What are normal hemoglobin levels?

 - Reduce your blood donation frequency.

-- We also suggest speaking to your pharmacist or physician about the need for iron supplementation.
+- Speak to your healthcare practitioner about the need for iron supplementation.